Analysis | Trump can’t kick his coronavirus herd immunity kick

 What’s more, it’s far from proven that coming down with the virus once means you have immunity.
 The CDC has also said recently that if you are infected, reinfections are “uncommon” — within three months.
 But it has also said that antibodies wane two months after infection.
 And we have seen reinfections.

 We are also still less than a year into the outbreak.
 While reinfections are “rare” at this point, according to the CDC, the potential seasonality of the virus and the limited period of study means the issue is still being examined.
-What’s more, studies show similar coronaviruses have recurred frequently in people who have previously been infected.
+The World Health Organization also said just last week said that reinfections are increasing and they are still studying the issue.
+Studies show that similar coronaviruses have recurred frequently in people who have previously been infected.

 There’s also a problem with how Trump framed it.
 If he is indeed talking about the number of people who have been infected — versus getting immunity somehow by other, non-specified means — he’s talking about people who have actually gotten sick and many who have died.
 More than 280,000 people have perished.

 It’s good that the vast majority of people contracting the virus have survived, but Atlas’s vision of herd immunity requires many people to fall ill — and die — before you achieve that.
-Hailing the number of people who have contracted the virus as “terrific,” when those people could just as easily be vaccinated, is certainly a curious comment.
+Hailing the number of people who have contracted the virus as “terrific” is certainly a curious comment.

 Trump has long sought a quick fix to his coronavirus problem.
 And he has routinely suggested that testing people only makes him and the White House look bad, because it increases the number of positive cases for people who might not have symptoms (despite the fact that they could serve as carriers for others).